Ys IV: Mask of the Sun: Gameplay

 Ys IV returns to the style of play used in Ys I and II.
 Adol is viewed from a top-down perspective, and he attacks enemies by running into them to cause damage.
 Adol gains experience from defeating enemies, and gaining experience serves to raise his strength, as in the previous games.
 A new Magic system is introduced as well, in which Adol can equip elemental swords to cast various types of attack spells.

 Music

-The original Ys IV music was composed by Falcom's Sound Team JDK, and it was arranged for the Super Famicom by the Cube Corporation sound team.
+The original Ys IV music was composed by Falcom's Sound Team JDK, and was arranged for the Super Famicom by the Cube Corporation sound team.
 Mask of the Sun generally draws from the same source music as The Dawn of Ys, though much of it is used differently between the two games.
 In addition, there are a number of new compositions which are used exclusively in Mask of the Sun.

 The PlayStation 2 remake of Mask of the Sun only used the original Ys IV music, with none of the tracks composed for the Super Famicom version being present.
 This version's usage of the music also differs from the original Mask of the Sun and The Dawn of Ys in many places.